 - Genetics and family history

 GER is very common in the first year of life.
-If GER symptoms worsen or don’t improve by 18 months, ask the doctor to re-evaluate your baby.
+Talk to the doctor if GER symptoms get worse or do not get better by 18 months.

 Symptoms may include:

 - Refusing to feed or having trouble feeding

 - Irritability or fussiness during or after feeding

 - Arching of back or other movements during or after feeding

 - Regurgitation or bloody vomit

 - Having a lot of respiratory problems

 - A lot of crying